Call it a “clear and present danger,” like the famous novel by that title, or more accurately, “a clear and increasingly present peril.”

-One refers here to the striking and frequently startling presence and of late nearly omnipresence of Islam.
+One refers here to the striking and frequently startling presence, and of late, nearly omnipresence, of Islam.

 The most obvious dangers are in Africa—where Christians and especially Catholics are being slaughtered by Muslim terrorists in countries such as Nigeria.
+According to the Catholic Bishops’ Conference of Nigeria, at least 145 priests have been abducted and eleven murdered since 2015.

 Independent watchdog groups place those numbers much higher, reporting that over 250 Catholic clergy members have faced direct violent ambushes or kidnappings by a combination of jihadist groups (like ISWAP and Boko Haram) and heavily armed criminal syndicates operating for financial ransom.